anaxita/logit/README.md

 # logit

+## Information

-## Logit is a simple underlogger for write log data into a file and terminal with date and levels.
+Logit is a simple underlogger for write log data into a file and terminal with date and levels.

 ## Install
 `go get -u github.com/anaxita/logit`